Nathilog/vdelayfb/README.md

 adel -- Current value of delay in milliseconds.
 Note that linear functions have no pitch change effects.
 Fast changing values of adel will cause discontinuities in the waveform resulting noise.

+kFeedback - Current value of the feedback ratio ranging from 0 to 1.
+If kFeedback is greater than 1 it will remain at 1.
+If it is less than 0 it will remain at 0.

 Please see the sample .csd files included in this project for opcode usage.
 +